App-Dev-3/Superwise/backend/README.md

     *   `pgAdmin 4` is a useful GUI tool for managing databases but is not strictly required for this project.
     *   `Stack Builder` is used to download and install additional drivers and tools *after* the main installation is complete.
 You can deselect it or simply cancel it if it runs at the end of the setup; it's not needed for the basic setup.
 5.  **Data Directory:** Choose where the database data will be stored (the default dir is fine).
-6.  **Password:** Set a strong password for the default PostgreSQL superuser (usually `postgres`). **Remember this password**, as you might need it for initial connections or troubleshooting, even though our setup script creates a dedicated user for the application.
+6.  **Password:** Set a strong password for the default PostgreSQL superuser (usually `postgres`). **Remember this password and the username**, as you might need it for initial connections or troubleshooting, even though our setup script creates a dedicated user for the application.
 7.  **Port:** Keep the default port (5432) unless you have a specific reason to change it.
 8.  **Locale:** Select your preferred locale settings.
 9.  **Complete Installation:** Review the summary and proceed with the installation.